Oneseccc/Turkish-Checkers-Game-Engine/README.md

 ==========================================================================

-Minor parts are taken for this bachelor thesis project and accordingly changes are made to be able to make it work for Turkish Checkers game.
-All of the AI related codes are developed and implemented by me and nothing is taken, only the GUI and some game environment related parts are taken/changed.
+This project implements a Turkish Checkers game engine, including all AI-related code, which was developed entirely by the author.
+The graphical user interface (GUI) and some game environment components were adapted from an existing Pygame Checkers project.

 Some of the game environment parts are taken from GitHub User: everestwitman https://github.com/everestwitman/Pygame-Checkers/blob/master/checkers.py